Pete Edochie drops legendary proverbs as he features in Mr Macaroni's skit

-Pete Edochie Breaks the Net With Rare Appearance on Mr Macaroni’s Skit, Drops Legendary Proverbs
+Pete Edochie Makes Rare Appearance on Mr Macaroni’s Skit, Drops Legendary Proverbs

 - Nollywood actor Pete Edochie is the latest celebrity to feature in content creator Mr Macaroni's skit